Qiang-Zou/Qiang-Zou.github.io/_pages/research.md

 1. Direct Modeling for Computer Aided Design, State Key Lab of CAD&CG, Zhejiang University, Jan.
 2020.

-1. Fabrication in Computer Graphics, G&GC Lab at school of mathematical sciences, May 2014.
+1. Fabrication in Computer Graphics, G&GC Lab at school of mathematical sciences, USTC, May 2014.

 1. Iso-level Method: A New Framework for Tool Path Planning, Mid-term evaluation on the "973" project "Mathematics Mechanization and Digital Design and Manufacturing", USTC, June 2013.